-Oils carrying the S.A.E. specification and not a (winter) specification are selected only on their viscosity at higher temperatures and the starting characteristics of such oils will vary depending upon the type of crude and the refining process.
+Oils carrying the S.A.E. specification and not a "W" (winter) specification are selected only on their viscosity at higher temperatures and the starting characteristics of such oils will vary depending upon the type of crude oil and the refining process.

-Although there are oils carrying the S.A.E. specification which also meet the specification for winter starting qualities, the specification on the container is the car owner's only definite assurance as to the starting qualities of the oil.
+Although there are oils carrying the S.A.E. specification which also meet the "W" specification for starting qualities, the "W" specification on the container is the car owner's only definite assurance as to the starting qualities of the oil.